-Pickie Fun Park is found on the opposite (south) side of Bangor Marina, and the venue was in fact once an outdoor swimming pool (Pickie Pool), which really is a bit nuts considering the ‘Baltic’ temperatures around here.
+Pickie Fun Park is found on the opposite (south) side of Bangor Marina, and the venue was in fact once an outdoor swimming pool (Pickie Pool), which really is a bit nuts considering the ‘Baltic’ temperatures (as they say) around here.
 I definitely wouldn’t recommend swimming in the sea.
 But nowadays it is a Fun Park, with lots of fun for all the family, or at least the kids, with attractions like the Pickie Puffer (a kiddies train track), Disco Ducks (I dunno) and the main feature of the Swans (Pedalo Swans).
 Don’t forget your Lemon Top ice cream.
 (A full list of the attractions here).
 Pickie Fun Park opens every day from 09:00AM – 09:00PM through Spring and Summer, and on varying dates during the rest of the year.
 Fun fact, one of my favourite monuments in Bangor, the “Pastie Supper Lover”, is found at Pickie Fun Park.
 However, there is a campaign for its relocation due to its rather dodgy location right next to a children’s play park.

 The Coastal Path